ludwig-ai/ludwig-docs/docs/configuration/features/set_features.md

 The metrics that are calculated every epoch and are available for set features are `jaccard` (counts the number of elements in the intersection of prediction and label divided by number of elements in the union) and the `loss` itself.
-You can set either of them as `validation_metric` in the `training` section of the configuration if you set the `validation_field` to be the name of a sequence feature.
+You can set either of them as `validation_metric` in the `training` section of the configuration if you set the `validation_field` to be the name of a set feature.